lRoMYl/swift-graphql-codegen/GETSTARTED.md

 ## Step 3: Fetching the latest GraphQL schema using introspection and cache it locally
 ```
 introspection:
-	dh-graphql-codegen-ios introspection $(SCHEMA_URL) --output-path $(INTROSPECTION_OUTPUT_PATH)
+	swift-graphql-codegen introspection $(SCHEMA_URL) --output-path $(INTROSPECTION_OUTPUT_PATH)
 ```

-- The code generator has a built in sub-command to perform introspection conveniently, `dh-graphql-codegen-ios introspection`.
+- The code generator has a built in sub-command to perform introspection conveniently, `swift-graphql-codegen introspection`.
 - This command would fetch the GraphQL schema from the provided URL and then generating the GraphQL Abstract Syntax Tree as `schema.json` in the provided output path.

 ## Step 4: Generating code using local schema and config